 At jet stream level, there is some substantial ridging that is expected to develop late next week across Alaska and the Yukon territory of Canada.
 Underneath all of this, storminess will continue to cross the country and keep the weather across the United States very active from coast to coast.
 There's quite a bit of fun that can emerge in this type of set up across New England and the period surrounding April 6th and 7th is one that we should watch closely.
 A little spark from what's left of the polar jet and we could talking about another mammoth east coast system and more Vermont snow.
 Hey when the pattern produces, it produces, and though it might have been better served in late February, I'll take it anyway I can get it.

 I'll finish with a rant directed at the proverbial toxic stink that has enveloped much of our elected US government and specifically the group that has over generously anointed themselves the "House Committee on Science, Space and Technology".
 These folks had a hearing on Wednesday, March 29th where the apparent plan was to hijack the overwhelmingly accepted consensus on climate science and make its defacto leader, Dr Michael Mann, look like a jackass.
 Dr Mann, agree with him or not, comes prepared and is generally ready for attacks from all directions and he got them from the assortment of climate science skeptics that the committee selectively invited.
 Dr Mann represented himself well and his arguments were well supported but I can't emphasize enough what a dog and pony show this turned into.
 Just imagine if a John Q Weather Forecasting Blogger such as myself examining forecast data, 97 percent of which indicated "partly cloudy", decided to spend 4 paragraphs talking about a 10-plus inches of snow that 3 percent of the forecast data is showing.
 I guarantee a few readers would fall in love with me for telling them what they wanted to hear, but ultimately the entire community would and should wish me to crawl under a rock and render me quite delusional.
 One of so-called skeptics, Dr Judith Curry waxed poetic about being persecuted for having a minority opinion.
 Really ?
 Playing the victim card while a group of political shills is hailing you as a hero because your telling them what they want to hear.
-Even climate science skeptic Roger Pielke advised lawmakers to form policy before a 100 percent consensus was reached.
+Roger Pielke Jr has been at odds with Dr Mann for years as to some of the byproducts of AGW but even he advised lawmakers to form policy before a 100 percent consensus was reached.
 As for Dr. Curry, her minority opinion should not persecuted, but an honest cross section of scientists represented should include the likes of her, Dr Pielke and 97 other scientists that accept the general consensus that human activity HAS had a material impact on our climate and has caused changes the likes of which we have never over such a short geological time scale; furthermore, if steps are not taken to reduce global greenhouse gas emissions, warming has the potential to have drastic consequences on human life several generations down the road.
 As for this generation, our legacy is decided now, I'd hate to think we would get remembered for what took place today.
 And with that, THINK SNOW !